Concept of branch

 - It is an establishment which lacks its own legal personality.
 The parent company keeps hold of the legal personality.

-- It is a secondary establishment subordinate to the main or parent company, even though it has certain management autonomy, meaning that it has its own organization and management body with enough powers to carry out economic activities and attend its own clientele.
+- It is a secondary establishment subordinate to the main or parent company, even though it has certain management autonomy, meaning that it has its own organization and management body with enough powers to carry out economic activities and attend to its own clientele.

-- The social purpose of the parent Company and its branch are identical, albeit the latter usually carries out only certain specific activities of its parent Company.
+- The social purpose of the parent company and its branch are identical, albeit the latter usually carries out only certain specific activities of its parent company.

 - A branch does not require a minimum share capital, unlike a subsidiary.

 - The legal representative or representatives appointed by a parent company act as agents and manage the branch.
 However, there are no formal administrative bodies, as in a subsidiary.